Quiet night from Seahawks rookie DK Metcalf is a reminder to scale back the near-hysterical hype

 That was the date — less than a year ago — when he underwent season-ending neck surgery after injuring himself while playing for Ole Miss against Arkansas.

+“It’s knowing what I’ve gone through the past 10 months, dealing with my injury and just knowing I was given a second opportunity by God to play this game, so not taking it for granted,” Metcalf explained.

-That probably played a large role in keeping Metcalf from being drafted in the first round.
-Instead, he lasted until the last pick of the second round, when his selection by Seattle led to a cathartic release of emotions by Metcalf during a memorable phone conversation with John Schneider and Pete Carroll.
+That injury probably played a large role in keeping Metcalf from being drafted in the first round.
+Instead, he lasted until the last pick of the second round, when his selection by Seattle led to a cathartic release of emotions by Metcalf during a memorable phone conversation with GM John Schneider and Carroll.

 From that point on, it’s been nothing but soaring moments of grandeur for Metcalf.
 And I’d suspect there are many more to come — but also some inevitable growing pains.